kishwarshafin/pepper/README.md

 In collaboration with Stanford medicine, we demonstrated the ability to identify disease causing variants in a critical care setting with `PEPPER-Margin-DeepVariant`.

-Following are the publications that demonstrate the performance of `PEPPER-Margin-DeepVariant` in critical care:
+Following are the publications that demonstrate the performance of `PEPPER-Margin-DeepVariant` in a clinical setup:

 <details>
 <summary><a href="https://www.nejm.org/doi/10.1056/NEJMc2112090"><b>New England Journal of Medicine:</b> Ultrarapid Nanopore Genome Sequencing in a Critical Care Setting </a>